bmonkaba/ERISCore/docs/index.md

 Agile... but like this:
 <br>
-* Use cases identify needed features.
+* Use cases identify needed functions
-* Features from the use cases drive functions.
+* Functions from the use cases drive features.
-* Implementation of features is scripted in Wren
+* Implementation of functions are scripted in Wren
-* Functions to support the features are implemented as callback C extensions
+* Features to support the functions are implemented in C++ and accessed through C callback extensions from Wren
-* The AppWren class is requested by the callbacks through the AppManager interface
+* C callbacks interact with the C++ framework by requesting the AppWren object from the AppManager singleton
 * System/Integration testing is the abuse of the implemented use cases in wren
 * Regression/load testing is the continuous cycling of the previous abuse test cases
+* Before a function/feature set is checked in it must pass system, integration, regression and load testing with no major issues.
+* Note: many test cases are visual or audio in nature therefore pass/fail criteria will be subjective in cases where objective measurements can be made.
+* Note: test cases also serve as demonstrations of current functionality

 <br>
 Calls from the VM are sometimes bounds checked to avoid crashes whereas the C++ interface may be unprotected for performance reasons (no training wheels)

-Plan static code analysis clean up, refactoring, formatting after every major feature implementation as needed
+Plan static code analysis clean up, refactoring, formatting after every major feature implementation; as needed

 Documentation is constantly updated but always could be better.